Eunice Olumide: Awards and nominations

 Olumide was nominated for the Model of the Year in the Scottish Fashion Awards, sponsored by Vogue in 2011, 2013, 2015.
 She won Model of the Year in 2018 at the BBE Awards.
 In 2017, she was featured alongside supermodels Stella Tennant, Winnie Harlow and Brenda Finn.
 She appeared on the Front Cover of The Evening Standard with supermodel Adwoa Aboah.

 In November 2017, Olumide was awarded Member of the Order of the British Empire (MBE) in the 2017 Birthday Honours for services to broadcasting, the arts, and charity.
-The investitute ceremony was held at Buckingham Palace, with Prince Charles handing the award to Olumide as well as to other award recipients at that event.
+The investiture ceremony was held at Buckingham Palace, with Prince Charles handing the award to Olumide as well as to other award recipients at that event.

 In 2018, she was named as a Design Champion by V&A Dundee highlighting established names in design related industries in Scotland.